 When a person has an addiction, they often let activities that were once meaningful or enjoyable to them fall to the wayside, as they devote increasing amounts of time and energy to the pursuit and use of drugs or alcohol.
 Now is the time to reconnect with these interests, or branch out and find new hobbies or activities that can distract you and foster a sense of fulfillment, accomplishment, and well-being.
 Various hobbies may spark your interest, including gardening, crafting, sports, reading, playing an instrument, listening to music or cooking.
 Volunteering is another great option, as it forces you out of your head and your own concerns by allowing you the opportunity to care for another individual or cause.

 As an addiction accelerates, a person may forget about important aspects of their self-care.
 They may forget about self-grooming, healthy eating, and exercise.
 The lack of these things all contribute to a general state of disrepair and feeling unwell.
 To counter them, it is important that you begin to develop better habits, taking care to nurture yourself, body and mind.
 Good dietary choices and nutrition can help your body to repair, while also avoiding a state of hunger that can trigger thoughts of drug use.
 Exercising is a very powerful coping tool, as it helps take your mind off of things and releases endorphins, which are your body’s natural feel-good chemicals.

 Whether you’re looking to become sober or are already well within your recovery journey, it is always important to stay active and invested in positive addiction coping skills.
-If you’re concerned about your drug or alcohol abuse, contact us at Vertava Health Mississippi, formerly Turning Point today.
-Our Texas rehab can offer you resources to help you further develop an arsenal of coping skills in recovery and direct you to our treatment options, should the need arise.
+If you’re concerned about your drug or alcohol use, contact Vertava Health Mississippi at 844.470.0410 today.
+Our Mississippi rehab can offer you resources to help you further develop an arsenal of coping skills in recovery and direct you to our treatment options, should the need arise.